arbakker/geobuzz_workshop_2017/_sources/explore_geopackage.rst.txt

 Close QGIS and start up the program `DB Browser for SQLite <http://sqlitebrowser.org/>`_ .
 Open the previously downloaded GeoPackage file.
 Note that you will need to set the file type of file browser to *All files (\*)*.

-It should look more or less like this:
+It should look more or less like this after you have opened the GeoPackage file:

 .. image:: _static/db_browser.png
     :width: 400px